 Your autonomy and free will , your identity and its expression are fully respected in their own uniqueness.

-Counselling and psychotherapy both help to create an environment within which you can pause, sit and think about your self and your life together with your therapist in order to come closer to your truth and lead your life with greater peace and acceptance.
+Counselling and psychotherapy both help to create an environment within which you can pause, sit and think about your self and your life together with your therapist in order to come closer to your own personal meaning and lead your life with greater peace and acceptance.